Globally Optimal Solutions to a Class of Fractional Optimization Problems Based on Proximal Gradient Algorithm: Proximal gradient algorithm for fractional optimization problems

 We recall that the functions $f$, $\iota_{\Omega}$, and $g$ are all convex.
 Since $g(\bx^*)>0$ and $f(\bx^*)\leqs0$, we observe that $\tilde{F}(\bx;\bx^*)$ is also a convex function with respect to $\bx$.
 The convexity of $\tilde{F}( \cdot ;\bx^*)$ ensures that the critical point $\bx^*$ of $\tilde{F}( \cdot ;\bx^*)$ is indeed a global minimizer of $\tilde{F}( \cdot ;\bx^*)$.
 Consequently, we can conclude from Proposition \ref{prop:modeleqglob} that $\bx^*$ is a globally optimal solution of \eqref{mod:fracfg2}, which, due to the equivalence of \eqref{mod:fracfg1} and \eqref{mod:fracfg2}, is also a globally optimal solution of \eqref{mod:fracfg1}. \end{proof}

 Indeed, if there exists a point $\tilde{\bx}\in\Omega$ such that $f(\tilde{\bx})\leqs0$, it implies the existence of a critical point $\bx^*\in\Omega$ with the property $f(\bx^*)\leqs0$.
 This follows from the fact that the globally optimal point is, by definition, a critical point that achieves a nonpositive value.
 In light of Proposition \ref{prop:proxcrit}, we present the following proximal gradient algorithm \cite{zhang2022first}.
 In this paper, we use $\bbN$ to denote the set of nonnegative integers and $\bbN_+$ to denote the set of positive integers, respectively.
-We define $\bbR_+:=(0,+\infty)$.
+We define $\bbR_+:=(0,+\infty)$. \begin{breakablealgorithm} {\textbf{Proximal Gradient Algorithm (PGA)}}